jigarborad/llm-chat-rag/ReadMe.md

 ## Features ✨

 - **Upload PDFs:** Easily upload your PDF documents for processing.
-- **Interactive Chat:** Ask questions related to the content of the uploaded PDF with text input and microphone and get responses from an LLM.
+- **Interactive Chat:** Ask questions related to the content of the uploaded PDF and get responses from an LLM.
 - **Text Extraction and Chunking:** Extract text from PDFs and split it into manageable chunks for efficient processing.
 - **Vector Store:** Utilize FAISS to create and manage vector stores for fast similarity searches.
 - **Custom CSS:** Enjoy a modern and visually appealing interface with a custom-designed CSS.